Room acoustics and your home theater

 Add some final touches to complete your home theater system.

 To avoid having a table full of remote controls, consider using a universal remote.
-Play with it in a store, if possible, to make sure it really is easy to use.
-Designs differ.
+Play with it in a store, if possible, to make sure it really is easy to use since designs differ.

 Use surge protection.
 Be sure the surge protector is rated for the wattage of your components.